Face coverings during COVID-19

 - Instructions for use

-If you choose to wear a face covering, you should continue to:
+When you wear a face covering, you should continue to:

 - Wash your hands properly and often